 What Does the Research Suggest?

 If the academic pipeline was really working, the productivity differences between the genders should have declined over the last half-century.
-The authors suggest that women get stuck in a vicious cycle with lower academic positions and fewer leadership roles, which leads to less research money, lower productivity, less visibility and impact.
+The authors propose that women get stuck in a vicious cycle with lower academic positions and fewer leadership roles, which leads to less research money, visibility and impact as well as diminished productivity.
 This prevents women from getting into that crucial top productivity category, further reinforcing gender bias in research, and keeping the proverbial glass ceiling in place.
 The lower status of women has been further confirmed by a recent examination of Nature articles between 2008 and 2016 where only 18% of the prestigious last author positions (i.e., research leader) were occupied by women 4.